Goodison Park: Before Goodison Park

-Everton originally played on an open pitch in the south-east corner of the newly laid out Stanley Park (on a site where rivals Liverpool FC considered building a stadium over a century later).
-The first official match after being renamed Everton from St. Domingo's was at Stanley Park, staged on 20 December 1879 with St. Peter's being the opposition, and admission was free.
+Everton originally played on an open pitch in the south-east corner of the newly laid out Stanley Park (on a site where rival Liverpool FC considered building a stadium over a century later).
+The first official match following the renaming of the club from St. Domingo's to Everton was at Stanley Park, staged on 20 December 1879; St. Peter's was the opposition, and admission was free.
 In 1882, a man named J. Cruit donated land at Priory Road with the necessary facilities required for professional clubs, but asked the club to leave his land after two years because the crowds became too large and noisy.

 Everton moved to nearby Anfield Road, a site where proper covered stands were built.
 Everton played at the Anfield ground from 1884 until 1892.
-During this time the club turned professional entering teams in the FA Cup.
-They became founding members of the Football League winning their first championship at the ground in 1890–91.
-Anfield's capacity grew to over 20,000 with the club hosted an international match with England hosting Ireland.
+During this time the club turned professional, entering teams in the FA Cup.
+They became founding members of the Football League, winning their first championship at the ground in 1890–91.
+Anfield's capacity grew to over 20,000, with the club hosting an international match as England played against Ireland.
 During their time at Anfield, Everton became the first club to introduce goalnets to professional football.

 In the 1890s, a dispute about how the club was to be owned and run emerged with John Houlding, Anfield's majority owner and Everton's Chairman, at the forefront.
 Houlding disagreed with the club's committee initially disagreeing about the full purchase of the land at Anfield from minor land owner Mr Orrell escalating into a principled disagreement of how the club was run.
 Two such disagreements included Houlding wanting Everton to sell only his brewery products during an event and for the Everton players to use his public house The Sandon as changing room facilities.

-The most famous of the disagreements concerns the level of increased rent Everton were asked to pay.
-In 1889, Everton paid £100 to Houlding in rent which by the 1889–90 season had risen to £250.
+The most well-known of the disagreements concerns the level of increased rent Everton was asked to pay.
+In 1889, Everton paid £100 to Houlding in rent; by the 1889–90 season this had risen to £250.
 Everton had to pay for all works and stands.
 The dispute escalated to a rent of £370 per year being demanded.
-In the complicated lead up to the split in the club, the rent dispute is too simplistic to be singled out as the prime cause.
+In the complicated lead-up to the split in the club, the rent dispute is too simplistic to be singled out as the prime cause.
 The dispute was compounded by many minor disputed points.